bmkramer/COVID19-PMC-collections/README.md

 **Table 1.
 Numbers of articles in publisher collections in PMC COVID-19 Initiave with different types licenses (NB numbers for CC-license includes CC-BY)**

 The analysis shows that only a minority of papers shared in the COVID-19 Initiative have a CC-license (and only a subset of those a CC-BY license).
 For papers that are not shared with a CC-license, some publishers (notably <em>Cambridge University Press</em>, <em>Oxford University Press</em> and <em>Taylor & Francis</em>) have opted to use a license as described above, guaranteeing perpetual access through PMC (even after other reuse permissions are withdrawn).
-Other publishers (notably the <em>American Chemical Society</em>, <em>Elsevier</em> and <em>Springer</em>) use a custom license that specifies that access to these papers is temporary.
+Other publishers (notably the <em>American Chemical Society</em>, <em>Elsevier</em>, <em>IOP</em> and <em>Springer</em>) use a custom license that specifies that access to these papers is temporary.
 Two examples of such licenses are quoted below:

 >"Since January 2020 Elsevier has created a COVID-19 resource centre with free information in English and Mandarin on the novel coronavirus COVID-19.
 The COVID-19 resource centre is hosted on Elsevier Connect, the company's public news and information website.
 Elsevier hereby grants permission to make all its COVID-19-related research that is available on the COVID-19 resource centre - including this research content - immediately available in PubMed Central and other publicly funded repositories, such as the WHO COVID database with rights for unrestricted research re-use and analyses in any form or by any means with acknowledgement of the original source.
 These permissions are granted for free by Elsevier for as long as the COVID-19 resource centre remains active." [<em>Elsevier</em>]

->"This article is made available via the PMC Open Access Subset for unrestricted RESEARCH re-use and analyses in any form or by any means with acknowledgement of the original source.
-These permissions are granted for the duration of the World Health Organization (WHO) declaration of COVID-19 as a global pandemic." [<em>ACS, Springer Nature</em>]
+>"This article is made available via the PMC Open Access Subset for unrestricted research re-use and analyses in any form or by any means with acknowledgement of the original source.
+These permissions are granted for the duration of the World Health Organization (WHO) declaration of COVID-19 as a global pandemic." [<em>Springer Nature</em>]

 ## Implications
 That many COVID-19 related research papers are currently made publicly available, both for reading and for analysis and (re)use, is in itself a positive development.
 Their full-text inclusion in PubMed Central allows for a centralized access point, subsequent inclusion in other databases such as [Europe PMC](https://europepmc.org/) and the [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), and further downstream usage.
 At the same time, the fact that many of these publictions carry licenses that in some ways restrict further sharing and reuse (e.g. CC-BY-NC-ND instead of CC-BY), only allow unlimited reuse and analysis for a limited time, or even allow reading access for a limited time only, points to the limitations of this model.